Fire

 More information:

-In 1986, there was a catastrophic nuclear accident at the Chernobyl Nuclear Power Plant.
+A catastrophic nuclear accident occurred at the Chornobyl Nuclear Power Plant in 1986.
 It spread radioactive material across northern Ukraine and beyond.
-It remains radioactive.
+Radioactivity remains a risk in and around the plant.

 The standard of state medical facilities is low outside major cities, such as Kyiv, Kharkiv, Odesa and Lviv.
 There are frequent shortages of medical supplies.
 Russian military action could disrupt access to essential services, including healthcare.